Table of Contents

-Deuteronomy 28 is the chapter of the blessings and curses.
-The Lord said, If Israel obeyed Him, the nation would be blessed “the Lord your God will set you high above all nations of the earth.
-And all these blessings shall come upon you and overtake you, because you obey the voice of the Lord your God” (V. 1, 2).
-But if they disobeyed, Israel would be cursed “you shall be plucked from off the land … until you are destroyed” (verses 61,63).
+We again read about God’s conditional promise in Deuteronomy 28 where God says, “the Lord your God will set you high above all nations of the earth.
+And all these blessings shall come upon you and overtake you, because you obey the voice of the Lord your God” (verse 1, 2).
+But if you disobey, you will be cursed “you shall be plucked from off the land … until you are destroyed” (verses 61,63).
 History tells that over a million people left Egypt with Moses.
 And God repeated His promise to give them “the land which you are going to possess” (Deuteronomy 7:1).

-But what happened?
-Almost all of them died in the wilderness because of their sins without entering the land.
+Almost all the Israelites died in the wilderness because of their sins without entering the land.
 Paul later wrote, “they could not enter in because of unbelief” (Hebrews 3:19).
 This proves that even though God promised the land, faith was required to receive the promise.
 And because Israel sinned, God said, “you shall know my breach of promise” (Numbers 14:34).

-As time went on, the majority again disobeyed God’s Law.
+As time went on, the majority of the Israelites again disobeyed God’s Law.
 And the Lord warned, “I will cast you out of this land” (Jeremiah 16:12,13) unless you repent.
-And before this captivity, God restated the conditional nature of His promises “At what instant I shall speak concerning a nation [He was talking to Israel], and concerning a kingdom, to build and to plant it; If it do evil in my sight, that it obey not my voice, then I will repent of the good wherewith I said I would benefit them.
+And before this captivity, God restated the conditional nature of His promises: “At what instant I shall speak concerning a nation [He was talking to Israel], and concerning a kingdom, to build and to plant it; If it do evil in my sight, that it obey not my voice, then I will repent of the good wherewith I said I would benefit them.
 Now therefore go to speak to the men of Judah and to the inhabitants of Jerusalem, saying, Thus says the Lord; Behold, I frame evil against you ….”
 (Jeremiah 18:9-11).

 In His service,